Understand How the Military Budget Works:

 The military budget

 consists of three categories.
 First, there's the base budget for the Department of Defense (Dod).
-After the 9/11 attacks
+The 9/11 attacks

 FY 2010 Military Budget Proposal: